Tyrrrz/YoutubeExplode/ReadMe.md

 ```

 > ⚠ Muxed streams contain both audio and video, but these streams are very limited in quality (up to 720p30).
-To download video in the highest available quality, you need to resolve the best audio-only and video-only streams separately and then mux them together.
+> To download video in the highest available quality, you need to resolve the best audio-only and video-only streams separately and then mux them together.
-This can be accomplished by using the **YoutubeExplode.Converter** package (see below).
+> This can be accomplished by using the **YoutubeExplode.Converter** package (see below).

 #### Downloading video with muxing or conversion

 > ⚠ Downloading with muxing or conversion requires [YoutubeExplode.Converter](https://nuget.org/packages/YoutubeExplode.Converter).

 > ⚠ This package also relies on [FFmpeg](https://ffmpeg.org) CLI, which can be downloaded [here](https://ffbinaries.com/downloads).
-Ensure that the FFmpeg binary is located in your application's probe directory or on the system's `PATH`, or use one of the overloads to provide a custom location directly.
+> Ensure that the FFmpeg binary is located in your application's probe directory or on the system's `PATH`, or use one of the overloads to provide a custom location directly.

 You can download a video with muxing or conversion through one of the extension methods provided on `VideoClient`.
-For example, to download a video in the specified format using highest quality streams, simply call `DownloadAsync(...)` with the video ID and the destination file path:
+For example, to download a video in the specified format using the highest quality streams, simply call `DownloadAsync(...)` with the video ID and the destination file path:

 ```csharp
 using YoutubeExplode;